anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Every gift from a friend is a wish for your happiness.
+Quote: Logic is the beginning of wisdom, not the end.

-By: Richard Bach
+By: Leonard Nimoy